Grow your own food. Why? Because it could be the difference between life and death. That and because you’ll save money at the grocery store.

 - Fresher Food Tastes Better – This kind of goes without saying.
 Not only will your food taste better, but it also tastes better because you grew it yourself.
 There’s a kind of satisfaction about growing your own food that extends to the flavor of your fruits and veggies.

 - Home Grown Food is Healthier – It goes without saying that fresh fruits and veggies are healthy for you.
 Even more so when you know how and where they were grown.
 You control everything about how you grow and as such you minimize contaminates and produce a quality crop free from all the extra unhealthy junk in processed and commercially produced foods.

 - No Harmful Chemicals or Pesticides – This speaks for itself.
 No one wants to eat fruits and vegetables that are covered in poison and chemicals or wax coatings from the grocery store.
 When you grow your own food you eliminate the need for harsh and harmful chemicals.
 You can use other homemade DIY pest treatments which are non-toxic and natural thereby producing better tasting and healthier food for your family.

-- Growing Your Own Food is Cheaper – Cost per pound of food drops considerably when you grow your own food.
+- Growing Your Own Food is Cheaper – The cost per pound of food drops considerably when you grow your own.
 Initial seeds, planting, and growing materials are an expense you need to invest in, but overall a home garden should pay for itself with the first full harvest.